- Press Release: Companies Working to Fight Cancer, Develop Algae Products Awarded Research Partnership Grants with Michigan Universities

 For more information download and view the SCIP Request For Proposals Informational Webinar from September 6, 2012 by clicking here.

 Project related questions should be directed to the appropriate university business engagement office.

 Application procedure questions should be directed to:

 Kristin Jobin, Communications and Project Coordinator

 Kuntzsch Business Services

-If SCIP is not a fit for your company, you can find other business support programs using this list.
+If SCIP is not a fit for your company, check out other business support programs offered by MCRN.